-East of Boone, just off U.S. 421 in the Deep Gap community, take a drive down Laurel Gap Ridge Road to the Brown family farm and New River Corn Maze, open day and night.
+East of Boone, just off U.S. 421 in the Deep Gap community, take a drive down Laurel Gap Ridge Road to the Brown family farm and New River Corn Maze.
 Find a wide array of pumpkin varieties to suit any decorative, baking, or carving needs.
 Play a game of cornhole, get lost in the corn maze - day or night - and take a tram ride around the farm.
 Cash or check.
 Enjoy a picnic by the South Fork of the New River, a designated National Wild and Scenic River.
 Open in early September through October, Friday through Sunday.
 Call ahead to confirm pumpkin availability.

 After returning to U.S. 421, head over to the Todd Community for a look at a quaint Appalachian town on the banks of the New River.
 About 100 years ago, Todd was a bustling railroad town, and a one-time contender for the county seat.
 Now, it's a tiny but favorite place to access the New River for tubing, kayaking and fishing, a scenic spot for bicycling along Railroad Grade Road, and a gathering place where old-time music and dancing liven up the Walter and Anne Cook Memorial Park or the creaky wood floors of Todd Mercantile's upstairs room.
 Rent fishing rods and lures, kayaks, river tubes, and bicycles at RiverGirl Fishing Company, or check out Wahoo's Adventures for guided trips on the river.